General Glossary

 Colic.

-- Grippe (or La Grippe)search for term
+Grippe (or La Grippe)

 Influenza.